-Taking effect Jan.
-1, 2021, the California Consumer Financial Protection Law (CCFPL) will expand our enforcement powers to protect California consumers from pandemic-inspired scams, promote innovation, clarify regulatory hurdles for emerging products and increase education and outreach for vulnerable groups.
+The California Consumer Financial Protection Law (CCFPL) empowers the DFPI to protect California consumers from pandemic-inspired scams, promote innovation, clarify regulatory hurdles for emerging products and increase education and outreach for vulnerable groups.

 The new law embodies Governor Gavin Newsom’s plan to modernize and revamp the former Department of Business Oversight (DBO) with the added staff and authority necessary to cement its position as a premier financial regulator and national model for consumer protection.
 The law was enacted in AB 1864 by Assemblywoman Monique Limón, D-Santa Barbara.

 “We have already seen an increase in predatory financial lending and scams as the most vulnerable in our state try to weather the economic downturn induced by the COVID-19 pandemic,” DFPI Commissioner Manuel P. Alvarez said.
 “This legislation will allow us to increase consumer protections without imposing undue burdens on honest and fair operators.”

 “In addition, it will help us cultivate financial innovation, and allow the department to track and regulate emerging financial products so we can serve consumers and licensees in a more meaningful and efficient way.”

 The CCFPL gives the Department expanded authority and resources to:

 - Restore financial protections that have been scaled back at the federal level.

 - Protect consumers from predatory businesses, without imposing undue burdens on honest and fair operators.